Swayamshu/Pixelate_Sample_Arena/README.md

 ## Using the Arena

-0. You will have to import the package vision_arena, which will be available only if you've completed step 1 in the Installation Guidelines.
+0. You will have to import the package pis_sample_arena, which will be available only if you've completed step 1 in the Installation Guidelines.
 The arena can be initialized by using:

 ~~~python
 env = gym.make("pix_sample_arena-v0")